 And she was keen and enthusiastic to branch out into what I as doing, share her considerable expertise—and learn all she could about what she wasn’t sure of, which included eBooks.

-I had, meanwhile, spoken to Debbi Murzyn in Pleasant Hill, California, one of the most creative, talented and super-organized magazine designers I’ve had the pleasure to work with (and becoming a “bestie” with).
+I had, meanwhile, spoken to Debbi Murzyn who since then, has moved from Pleasant Hill, California, to Santa Fe, New Mexico.
+Debbi is the most creative, talented and super-organized magazine designer I’ve had the pleasure to work with.
+(We had also become “besties” while working on a now-defunct magazine that involved long hours and a dishonest publisher.)
 Would she consider doing my cover?
 She had never done a book cover.
 But she’d done magazine covers aplenty.
 And magazine interiors.

 Yes, she said, she would give it a go and yes, she would suggest fonts and yes, she would come up with some design ideas for inside the book, using an element of the cover art.

-So it was that, at one point, we short-listed five covers.
+And so it was that, after some trial and re-trial, we short-listed five covers.
 She tweaked.
 She tweaked again.
-I had fun, meanwhile, staring at book covers (jackets?) in bookstores and online, delighting in working with her again—and appreciating the work of book designer Chip Kidd and his Hilarious Art of Book Design Ted Talk, recommended by Kathy.
+I had fun, meanwhile, staring at book covers (jackets?) in bookstores and online, while delighting in working with her again—and appreciating the work of book designer Chip Kidd and his Hilarious Art of Book Design Ted Talk, recommended by Kathy.

 One final tweak of what had originally been her favorite and it became my favorite too and the Cravings cover was born.
 With follow-through to the inside, so that the design would hang together and flow.

-And the back cover, too, after she convinced me my kitchen PhotoBooth selfie wasn’t going to work and I must get a proper professional “author” picture shot.
+And the back cover?
+She convinced me my kitchen PhotoBooth selfie wasn’t going to work and I must get a proper professional “author” picture shot.
+Good thing too.

-Which ideas were tweaked and adapted and perfected by Jo as we forged the same sort of collaborative partnership I had thought only possible with Debbi—and which made getting the book out there and up there an adventure, even as we held our respective breaths, again and again at each step, until finally we popped a bottle of bubbly and proclaimed it—or we—were done.
+Debbi’s ideas were tweaked and adapted and perfected by Jo as we forged the same sort of collaborative partnership I had thought was only possible with Debbi—and which made getting the 2015 first edition of Cravings out there and up an adventure (followed by a second edition in 2017), even as we held our respective breaths, again and again at each step, until finally we popped a bottle of bubbly and proclaimed it—or we—were done.